Can a simple pill make fibroid surgery safer?

 Summary

-This study tests whether giving misoprostol (a drug often used for other purposes) before hysteroscopic fibroid removal can reduce the amount of fluid that enters the body during surgery.
+This study tests whether giving misoprostol (a drug often used for stomach ulcers and labor) before hysteroscopic fibroid removal can reduce the amount of fluid absorbed by the body during surgery.
 Too much fluid can be dangerous.
-About 40 women with small fibroids will receive either misoprostol or a placebo rectally before their procedure.
-The main goal is to see if the drug helps keep fluid levels safer.
+Forty women with small fibroids (1-3 cm) will receive either misoprostol or a placebo rectally before their procedure.
+The main goal is to see if misoprostol lowers fluid deficit, with secondary looks at surgery time and need for repeat procedures.

 Get updates